How to establish staging server environments for Bitbucket Server

 - The development environment is for different business units to test changes on their own, before requesting a production rollout.

-2. Governance Strategy
+2. Governance strategy

 - Create a strategy for deploying and testing plugin installation requests.
 Note that some plugins that are extremely useful in some environments are not appropriate for high-volume critical systems.